crypto-org-chain/chain-docs/docs/getting-started/mainnet.md

 ##############################[TODO]- seed,genesis - [TODO]##############################
 ### Step 2-3. (**Optional**) Enable STATE-SYNC

-This is an option step If you would like to build a node with complete blockchain data, jump to [Step 3](#step-3-run-everything).
+This is an optional step, If you would like to build a node with complete blockchain data, jump to [Step 3](#step-3-run-everything).

 With  [STATE-SYNC](https://docs.tendermint.com/master/tendermint-core/state-sync.html)  your node will download data related to the head or near the head of the chain and verify the data.
 This leads to drastically shorter times for joining a network for validator.
 For **validator**, It will be amazingly fast to sync the near head of the chain and join the network.
 ::: warning CAUTION